Understanding your water bill

-Your water bill is made up of different elements: Water and sewerage charges, plus in some cases other, usually infrastructure related charges.
+Your business water bill is made up of different elements: Water and sewerage charges, plus in some cases other, usually infrastructure related charges.
 You can choose to receive water from your existing water supplier, or from one of the other licensed providers in the market.

 Water and sewerage charges change every year and depend on your region and your chosen water company.
 You receive two different bills if your water service and your sewerage service are supplied by two different companies.

-If you have a water meter installed, your bill is calculated based on either an “estimated”, “actual” or “read” water consumption.
+If you have a water meter installed, your water bill is calculated based on either an “estimated”, “actual” or “read” water consumption.
 Your bill will include two charges: